-My name is Jeremiah Dillashaw, and I’m a professional woodworker of more than 20 years, a grateful partner to my favorite person for over 12 years, and father to now 5 amazing little humans.
+My name is Jeremiah Dillashaw, and I’m a professional woodworker of more than 20 years, a grateful husband to my favorite person for over 14 years, and father to 5 amazing little humans.

 Almost daily I’m reminded of the obligatory student’s complaint I made to my geometry teacher as a sophomore in high school, “What’s the point?
 I’m never going to use this stuff.”
 Forward thinking was a skill I hadn’t yet acquired.
 Though I took to it naturally, I couldn’t see how this always interesting and often frustratingly complex expression of math applied to my daily life.
 I eventually discovered I was also mistaken to assume algebra had no utility, but that’s a different story altogether.

 Before graduating from high school, I began working in my father’s furniture shop which he had recently started.
 He there gave me invaluable instruction and experience in both the fundamentals of this craft broadly called woodworking, and not a few advanced sides of it as well.

 I remember my daily fascination with every process along the way of making a piece of furniture.
 I especially enjoyed seeing something go from a collection of annotated drawings(manually drawn at this point), various tables of part lists and optimization sheets, to the finished object produced by our hands.
 To this day, that same excitement remains undiminished.

 Over the next two decades I gained experience in many facets of working wood and building things generally which included:

 All the while I dreamt of self employment to one day have my own custom shop.
 I’ve worked in both commercial & residential millwork settings, though my heart always seems to favor residential.
 Frankly millwork generally would be hopelessly boring to me were it not for the volume of parts it’s scope usually contains.
 I prefer shaping a fair curved surface to a flat plane any day of the week, but I also love a good array of hundreds of parts & fabrication information!